 Olive oil: To fry the tomatoes and pepper mixture.
 Another popular choice is peanut oil or palm oil.

-Vegetables: Tomatoes, bell peppers, habanero pepper, and onions.
+Vegetables: Tomatoes, red bell peppers, habanero pepper, and onions.
 The traditional Nigerian beef stew is made with scotch bonnet peppers.
-A good substitute is habanero pepper which is slightly less hot but still very hot all the same.
+A good substitute is habanero pepper which is similar in heat and flavor.

 Broth/stock: To enhance the flavor.

-What is the best cut of beef for stew?
+What is the best cut of beef for Nigerian stew?